slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 For example, when I have all USB3 sockets unused, except for OAK-D LITE, the camera works fine forever.
 But if I connect a card reader to the USB3 socket next to it, random crashes start happening.

+The bug also disappears **when the camera is fed with 5V via an improvised "USB-C power T-tap"** (see above).

-To 111me it looks like the only way to deal with it now is to write a custom node with a monitoring thread, which will recreate whole set of pipelines once data stops coming.
+The other (software) way to deal with it is to write a custom node with a monitoring thread, which will recreate whole set of pipelines once data stops coming.
-Here us my attempt to do just that: https://github.com/slgrobotics/depthai_rospi
+Here is my attempt to do just that: https://github.com/slgrobotics/depthai_rospi

 ## Useful Links